-Race against a timer to design and program a game object at a touch screen workstation using a 3-D model.
+Race against a timer to design and program a game object at a touch screen workstation.
 Choose from a set of variables that determine the object's properties and movements.
 Launch your character into the game and see how the properties you assigned the object affect its survival.